On the water

 The statistics surrounding being outdoors and mental health speak for themselves.
 It lowers stress levels, improves mental health, increases levels of serotonin, dopamine, endorphins and if you spend your time outside talking and listening, with care, then you can throw in a good dose of oxytocin into the mix too.

-Eli Bishop tells us why talking is so important
+Eli Bishop tells us why talking is so important,

 “I’ve been telling my story for nearly 6 years and it has been a revelation.
 If by telling my own story, I’ve helped someone else to talk and seek support, then that's a win for me.
 Talking also helps break down stigmas associated with mental health.
 When we talk ‘health’ what we hope for is that physical and mental health will be seen as equal, because they are.”

-Eli’s hosted a series of talks, some with our very own OS GetOutside Champions, to find out about their experiences with mental health and how getting outside helps them.
+Eli’s hosted a series of talks, some with our very own OS Champions, to find out about their experiences with mental health and how getting outside helps them.

 “For me the outdoors is my space to be free.
 Being surrounded by fresh air, nature and like-minded people remind me that it is going to be okay. – Eddie Fitzpatrick”